loda-lang/loda-programs/programs/oeis/list2.md

 * [A272871](http://oeis.org/A272871) ([L14 program](A272871.asm)): Imaginary part of (n + i)^4.
 * [A272915](http://oeis.org/A272915) ([L06 program](A272915.asm)): a(n) = n + floor(5*n/6).
 * [A272975](http://oeis.org/A272975) ([L08 program](A272975.asm)): Numbers that are congruent to {0,7} mod 12.
+* [A273109](http://oeis.org/A273109) ([L22 program](A273109.asm)): Numbers n such that in the difference triangle of the divisors of n (including the divisors of n) the diagonal from the bottom entry to n gives the divisors of n.
 * [A273220](http://oeis.org/A273220) ([L08 program](A273220.asm)): a(n) = 8n^2 - 12n + 1.
 * [A273308](http://oeis.org/A273308) ([L07 program](A273308.asm)): Maximum population of a 2 X n still life in Conway's Game of Life.
 * [A273312](http://oeis.org/A273312) ([L21 program](A273312.asm)): First differences of number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 641", based on the 5-celled von Neumann neighborhood.